ibm-vpc/terraform-provider-ibm/website/docs/d/is_snapshot.html.markdown

 - `resource_type` - (String) The resource type.
 - `size` - (Integer) The size of this snapshot rounded up to the next gigabyte.
 - `source_image` - (String) If present, the unique identifier for the image from which the data on this volume was most directly provisioned.
+- `tags`- (Array of Strings) A list of tags associated with the snapshot.
+Tags can help you find the snapshot easily.